Why a top progressive group says Chuck Schumer should resign from leadership

 The Monitor talked with Indivisible co-founder Ezra Levin about why the group did so, what’s driving the Democratic base’s fury at their leadership, and where he thinks the party – and the movement – head from here.

-This interview has been edited and condensed for clarity and readability.
+This interview has been edited and condensed for clarity and length.

 What do you think is the core factor driving the Democratic base’s anger with party leadership right now?